Truck Driver Training Program

 Note: Meeting these requirements will not guarantee you a position as a driver after course completion.
 Each trucking company has their own list of requirements; some more strict than what’s listed above.

-The Truck Driver Training program is approved by the WIOA (Workforce Innovation and Opportunity Act) and the North Carolina Division of Vocational Rehabilitation Services.
+- The truck driver training program is approved by the WIOA (Workforce Innovation and Opportunity Act) and the North Carolina Division of Vocational Rehabilitation Services.
 Unemployed and underemployed individuals may qualify for tuition vouchers to participate in the course.
+WIOA contact information is below:

 For a complete list of Vance-Granville Community College Occupational Extension Classes please visit our Occupational Extension Page .